openmina/mina-frontend/MetricsTracing.md

-# The Open Mina Interface
+# The Open Mina Metrics & Tracing Interface

-To gain a better understanding of the various processes happening in a Mina node and the Mina network as a whole, we have developed the Open Mina Dashboard.
+To gain a better understanding of the various processes happening in a Mina node and the Mina network as a whole, we have developed the Open Mina Metrics and Tracing Interface.
 It is a browser-based interface that visualizes all of the data we have gained by tracing Mina nodes and their communication across the Mina network.

-Let’s take a closer look at the interface:
+Let’s take a closer look at the Interface:

 Open up the [Open Mina website](http://1.k8.openmina.com:31308/dashboard/nodes)